-- (2) "Complainant" means an elector, a committee or a group filing a matter with the board under this chapter. - (3) "Director" means a person duly appointed by the board or any employee of the agency to whom a lawful function has been delegated by the director to administer and manage the agency. - (4) "Probable cause" means the facts and reasonable inferences that together are sufficient to justify a reasonable, prudent person, acting with caution, to believe that the matter asserted is probably true. - (5) "Respondent" means a person, committee, or a group whose decisions or actions may be brought before the board on complaint for review under this chapter.
+- (1g) "Administrator" means a person duly appointed by the board or any employee of the agency to whom a lawful function has been delegated by the administrator to administer and manage the agency. - (1r) "Commission" means the elections commission. - (2) "Complainant" means an elector, a committee or a group filing a matter with the commission under this chapter.

+- (4) "Probable cause" means the facts and reasonable inferences that together are sufficient to justify a reasonable, prudent person, acting with caution, to believe that the matter asserted is probably true. - (5) "Respondent" means a person, committee, or a group whose decisions or actions may be brought before the commission on complaint for review under this chapter.